johnathan-convertino-afrl/hanpilot_docs/HOWTO_INSTALL_UBUNTU_VIRT.md

 2. Startup your Ubuntu VirtualBox system (double click the Ubuntu System Icon in the machine listing).
 3. Once you have logged in to the system and loaded the desktop, open a terminal.
     - Navigate to your download of Vivado.
+    - sudo apt-get install libtinfo5 libncurses5
+      - this fixes the hang-up bug when installing
     - [Install per the instructions from Xilinx (UG973)](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug973-vivado-release-notes-install-license.pdf)
 4. Once the install is completed, add a path to your .bashrc.
     - nano ~/.bashrc